 Now, admittedly, conversations with the boss can be nerve-wracking.
 If you’re struggling to find the right words or the right approach, did you know you can work with a career coach?
 They’re trained to tackle very specific challenges, such as how to have a tough conversation.
 They can help you plan what to say and practice it through role-playing.

 When your head hits the pillow, do you immediately start thinking about all the things you need to get done tomorrow?
-Having tasks running through your mind at bedtime can cause significant mental distress, leading to inadequate sleep.
+Having tasks running through your mind at bedtime can cause significant mental distress, leading to inadequate or fragmented sleep.

 Instead of letting those thoughts race, doing this can help you get better sleep: